 Tips for Success

-There are two primary ways in which people use the Mentor Link database: to identify people in their region with similar farms for general questions or to identify someone statewide who might be able to help with a specific question.
+There are two primary ways in which people use the Network Link database: to identify people in their region with similar farms for general questions or to identify an organization/someone statewide who might be able to help with a specific question.
 We encourage you to sign up for our e-newsletter through which we will share news of new mentors as they are added to the site.
 Look through the list when you are first getting started to check out the playing field and come back to the list again when you are encountering a challenge on your farm or ranch.

 If you find a producer who requests to be paid and you are a little nervous about entering into a consulting agreement with someone you don’t know well, consider giving them a call to set up an introductory meeting.
 Whether you meet in-person or over the phone, this will give you the opportunity to ask about their values, their approach to farming, their level of experience, and their personality.
 This should give you a sense of whether they would be a good mentorship fit for you.
 If you need more help finding the right person to reach out to, contact Mary at CFAC for help finding the right match.